sibie/tvshow-recommender/README.md

    ```sh
    mvn install
    ```
 3. Configure the application.yml file with SMTP details you wish to use.
 Without this, users won't be able to verify their accounts and use the service.
+Of course you can use Spring admin credentials to login for a local instance, but you won't be able to use other services (you need to be registered for your account to be mapped to other tables).
    ```yml
    mail:
      host: